Instagram is a simple yet useful asset to your brand, especially if you’re a blogger and/or social media influencer.

 But you can also take part in an expansive online community of artists.

-Popular Filters Used by Bloggers for Their Instagram Photos
+Popular Filters Used by Influencers for Their Instagram Photos

 Sometimes all that’s needed to make your photography pop is the right filter.
 But what are filters?

 They’re complicated algorithms developed by programmers that process your photography, changing things like brightness, contrast, saturation, hue, and many other aspects of your photograph.

 The truth is, as sophisticated as our phones are, they still employ relatively tiny camera sensors coupled with tiny camera lenses.

 This adds up to a fairly limited range that benefits from post-processing.

 Your phone most likely processes the photo before you even see it, but additional processing in the form of filters is recommended.

 However, using a gaudy or inappropriate filter on your photo can make it even worse; it’s best to know of a handful of great filters and stick to those for a cohesive brand.

 1. VSCO’s S2 Preset

 You can’t go wrong with many of the presets (VSCO’s name for filters) that VSCO has to offer.
 But some presets work better for your brand than others.